-Have you an Elm tree in front of your home?
-If so, will you write to the Davy Tree Company, 501 Fifth Avenue, N. Y. C., asking it to send its representative to inspect the tree and advise you what attention the tree needs and the probable cost for preserving its life and beauty.
-No matter what the cost might be (and it won't be much), the tree is worth one hundred times as much in the appearance it adds to the one hundred times as much in the appearance it adds to the Community and to your home.
-Its beauty will be a delight to your eyes; its shade will give comfort to you and your children; the birds will rest in its branches, yea, even build a home where they will raise their young as they did in the Elm in front of 83 Greenway North; the falling snow will cling to its twigs and limbs and give you a glimpse of Fairyland and your Spirit-but-the O. of S. T. is a practical man and therefore hastens to add-write today,-write at once-do it now!

-J. B. R., Overseer of Street Trees.
+Have you an Elm tree in front of your home? will you write to the Davy Tree Company, 501 Fifth Avenue N. Y. C., asking it to send its representative to inspect the tree and advise you what attention the tree needs and the probable cost for preserving its life and beauty.
+No matter when the cost might be (and it won't be much), the tree is worth one hundred times as much in the appearance it adds to the Community and to your home.
+Its beauty will be a delicin to your eyes; its shade will give comfort to you and your children; the birds will rest in its branches, yea, even build a home where they will raise their young as they did in the Elm in front of 83 Greenway North; the falling snow the fairyland and your Spirit-but-the O. of S. T. is a practice man and therefore hastens to add-write today,-write at enum J. B. R., Overseer of Street Trees. -do it now!